R. Corney & Co (明新): Glass Merchant and Mirror Manufacturer

 In 1973, L.C.
-Lau died and was survived by 2 sons (Daniel and Jerome) and 2 daughters (Kin-yue Lau Fu is co-founder of Chinese International School, Christina Lau Chan is founder of St Catherine’s International Kindergarten) and Paul Lau died in 1998 with no children.
+Lau died and was survived by 2 sons (Daniel 劉定宇 and Jerome 劉定成) and 2 daughters (Kin-yue Lau Fu 傅劉健瑜 is co-founder of Chinese International School, Christina Lau Chan is founder of St Catherine’s International Kindergarten) and Paul Lau, who was district governor of the Lions Club in HK and Macau in 1967-68 died in 1998 with no children.

 Today, the company is still in existence but is primarily a property holding company.